 There’s something about a great story that makes it evolve naturally, almost innately.
 Storytellers — in our case, filmmakers — know this more than most.
-When a great idea comes along, you let it drive the process, and Undercurrent, our latest Filmsupply Presents, is a prime example of this.
+When a great idea comes along, you let it drive the process, and Undercurrent, our latest Filmsupply Films, is a prime example of this.
 All director Patrick Fileti needed to inspire this film was two compelling images from the Syrian refugee crisis.
 This moment sparked a process that would eventually lead to a beautiful film — equal parts heartbreaking and hopeful, harrowing and inspiring.
 It’s a striking story that paints a picture of a crisis endured by millions worldwide.
 As Patrick pointed out, after speaking with dozens of immigrants, it was an idea that took on a life of its own:

 “The visuals just started brewing inside of me once I started talking to the refugees,” he told us.